-Grant Harris is CEO of Harris Africa Partners LLC and advises companies, non-profits and universities on strategy, policy, and mitigating risk with respect to doing business in Africa.
+Grant Harris is CEO of Connect Frontier and advises companies, non-profits and universities on strategy, policy, and mitigating risk with respect to doing business in emerging and frontier markets.
 From 2011 to 2015, Harris served as the principal advisor to President Barack Obama on sub-Saharan Africa, serving as Special Assistant to the President and Senior Director for African Affairs at the White House.
 In this role, Harris conceived of the historic U.S.-Africa Leaders Summit, which generated $37 billion in new commitments to support trade, investment, and development across Africa.
 Harris also initiated President Obama’s Doing Business in Africa Campaign; launched the President’s Young African Leaders Initiative; and was the primary architect of the U.S. Strategy Toward Sub-Saharan Africa.
 Prior to this position, Harris was Deputy Chief of Staff and Counselor to Susan Rice, the U.S. Ambassador to the United Nations.
 Previously, Harris was an associate at the law firm of Cleary Gottlieb Steen & Hamilton LLP.
 Prior to that, Harris served in the African Affairs Directorate at the White House under President Bill Clinton and, before that, in the U.S. Mission to the United Nations under Ambassador Richard Holbrooke.
 Harris holds a law degree from Yale Law School, a Master’s in Public Affairs from Princeton University, and a B.A. from the University of California, Berkeley.

 Global Initiatives in Management (GIM) is an international experiential learning course designed to provide students with an introduction to the unique business opportunities, management practices and market dynamics of a specific region or global industry.
 The course combines in-class lectures, reading discussions and case studies during the winter quarter with ten days of international field research over spring break.
 Immersed in the culture and language of their host countries, students will have the opportunity to meet with local business and government leaders, conduct interviews and collect data for their group research projects, and experience some of the unique social and cultural facets of the region.
 Final presentations and written research reports are due in spring quarter after completion of the overseas portion of the class.
 Each class section is taught by a faculty member with deep knowledge of the region or industry and supported by an advisor from the Kellogg staff who assists students in planning the field experience.
 Students are financially responsible for their travel costs, and financial aid is available to those who qualify.